Percussion band marching along Ipanema Beach playing favorite Carnaval songs to thousand of revelers.

 Street festivities were gradually exposed to a healthy dose of Brazilian colors and flavors.
 Our Street Carnaval parties are typically Carioca.
 The concept of a Bloco includes a percussion band marching along a pre-determined route, followed by hordes of enthusiastic revelers.
 They may come dressed in costumes, plain clothes, special T-shirts, bathing suits, or even in drag.

-The city surrounds street gardens and the beach vegetation with fences, and they install restrooms and chemical toilets along the route of major Blocos.
+The city fences off street gardens and beach vegetation and installs restrooms and chemical toilets along the route of major Blocos.

 Megablocos

-Megablocos by definition are huge.
-They happen in Centro, usually at Rua Primeiro de Março.
+Megablocos, by definition, are huge.
 Some attract as many as a million people.
-Cordão da Bola Preta is the first one that comes to mind.
-They have been around for over 100 years!
-Monobloco, which is scheduled for Sunday after the Champions’ Parade, is another giant.
+They happen in Centro, usually on Rua Primeiro de Março.
+Cordão da Bola Preta is the first to come to mind, as they have been around for over 100 years!
+Monobloco, which happens on Sunday after the Champions' Parade, is another giant.

 A couple of giants on stilts wearing Carnaval masks.

 Do not be surprised if you run into people on stilts.
-This is very common in some Northeastern states, and Carnaval culture travels well.
+This is a tradition in some Northeastern states, and Carnaval culture travels well.

 Another favorite area for larger Blocos is the gorgeous Flamengo Reclaim Park.
 It sprawls over a large open area along Guanabara Bay close to Centro, with a view to the Sugarloaf and the Corcovado.
-The park was designed by modernist Affonso Reidy while the gardens are signed by landscape designer Roberto Burle Marx, another world reference.
+The park was designed by modernist Affonso Reidy, and the gardens are signed by celebrated landscape designer Roberto Burle Marx, another world reference.

 View from the Corcovado to the Sugarloaf and Guanabara Bay with Praia de Botafogo and Flamengo Park.